-36. Moreover, FSC used an aggressive form of fair value accounting by which it recognized income before the income was actually paid to the Company.
+45. Moreover, Defendants caused FSC to use an aggressive form of fair value accounting by which it recognized income before the income was actually paid to the Company.
 FSC did this in a variety of ways, including by recognizing original issue discounts ("OID") accruals, accruals on contingent payment debt instruments, or payment-in-kind ("PIK") interest provisions as income even though such income may never actually be paid to the Company.
-This allowed FSC to defer the recognition of losses and loan write-downs until later in the life of the loan and to conceal poor loan performance.
+This allowed Defendants to defer the Company's recognition of losses and loan write-downs until later in the life of the loan and to conceal poor loan performance.
 Moreover, as stated in FSC's 2013 Form 10-K, FSAM generates fees off of accrued interest income, and pays this income out to shareholders in the form of dividends, even if this income is never received by the Company:

 The incentive fee payable by us to our investment adviser also may create an incentive for our investment adviser to invest on our behalf in instruments that have a deferred interest feature.
 Under these investments, we would accrue the interest over the life of the investment but would not receive the cash income from the investment until the end of the investment's term, if at all.
 Our net investment income used to calculate the income portion of our incentive fee, however, includes accrued interest.
 Thus, a portion of the incentive fee would be based on income that we have not yet received in cash and may never receive in cash if the portfolio company is unable to satisfy such interest payment obligation to us.
-While we may make incentive fee payments on income
+While we may make incentive fee payments on income accruals that we may not collect in the future and with respect to which we do not have a formal "clawback" right against our investment adviser per se, the amount of accrued income written off in any period will reduce the income in the period in which such write-off was taken and thereby reduce such period's incentive fee payment.